-Kingsoft Cloud Holdings Limited, an exempted company incorporated under the laws of the Cayman Islands (the "Company"), proposes to issue and sell to the several underwriters listed in Schedule 1 hereto (the "Underwriters"), for whom you are acting as representatives (the "Representatives"), an aggregate of [] American Depositary Shares ("ADSs"), each ADS representing [] ordinary share[s], par value US\$ 0.001 per share, of the Company (the "Ordinary Shares") (collectively, the "Firm Securities").
-In addition, the Company proposes to issue and sell, at the option of the Underwriters, up to an additional [] ADSs (the "Option Securities").
+Kingsoft Cloud Holdings Limited, an exempted company incorporated under the laws of the Cayman Islands (the "Company"), proposes to issue and sell to the several underwriters listed in Schedule 1 hereto (the "Underwriters"), for whom you are acting as representatives (the "Representatives"),] American Depositary Shares ("ADSs"), each ADS representing 15 ordinary shares, par value US\$0.001 per share, of the an aggregate of [Company (the "Ordinary Shares"), and certain shareholders of the Company named in Schedule 2 hereto (the "Selling Shareholders") propose to sell to] ADSs (collectively, the "Firm Securities").
+In addition, the Company proposes to issue and sell, at the several Underwriters an aggregate of [the option of the Underwriters, up to an additional [ADSs, and the Selling Shareholders propose to sell, at the option of the Underwriters, up to an additional [ADSs of the Company (the "Option Securities").
 The Firm Securities and the Option Securities are herein referred to as the "Offered Securities."
-The ADSs are to be issued pursuant to a Deposit Agreement dated as of [], 2020 (the "Deposit Agreement", and together with this Agreement, the "Transaction Documents") among the Company, The Bank of New York Mellon, as Depositary (the "Depositary"), and the owners and holders from time to time of the American Depositary Receipts (the "ADRs") issued by the Depositary evidencing the ADSs under the Deposit Agreement.
+The ADSs are to be issued pursuant to a Deposit Agreement dated as of May 7, 2020 (the "Deposit Agreement", and together with this Agreement, the "Transaction Documents") among the Company, The Bank of New York Mellon, as Depositary (the "Depositary"), and the owners and holders from time to time of the American Depositary Receipts (the "ADRs") issued by the Depositary evidencing the ADSs under the Deposit Agreement.
 Unless the context otherwise requires, each reference to the Firm Securities, the Option Securities or the Offered Securities herein also includes the underlying Ordinary Shares (hereinafter referred to as the "Offered Shares").